25 Recipes to Make in a 1-1/2-Quart Slow Cooker

 Savory, slow-cooked pork is luscious served in a delightful tomato gravy over noodles.
 It’s a nice change from regular pork roast.
 I serve it with broccoli or green beans on the side. —Connie McDowell, Greenwood, Delaware

 I give this classic dessert a rich twist with butterscotch pudding.
 The warm apple filling bubbles to perfection in a mini slow cooker. —Jolanthe Erb, Harrisonburg, Virginia

 When I want to jump-start supper, I opt for these tender pork chops.
-The sweet and savory cherry sauce makes this recipe a keeper.
+The sweet and savory cherry sauce makes the recipe a keeper.
 Try serving it with wild rice pilaf. —Stephanie Ray, Naples, Florida

 My clan isn’t crazy for cranberries, but they can’t get enough of this delicious chutney.
 I recommend it for Thanksgiving as it tastes amazing paired with turkey, but it's also good on its own. —Raquel Haggard, Edmond, Oklahoma

 When I first made my decadent slow-cooker chocolate cake, my husband's and daughter's expressions said it all.
 She says it's one of her favorites.
 Later, I brought one of these to our next-door neighbors.
 Their teenage son, who answered the door, ate the whole thing without telling anyone else about it! —Aimee Fortney, Fairview, Tennessee

 A few modifications to our dear Great Aunt Bernice's easy mushroom rice pilaf recipe have made this an always-requested dish for potlucks, barbecues and family get-togethers.
 It'll become a slow cooker favorite in your household, too!—Amy Williams, Rialto, California